paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 Euler's Gem: The Polyhedron Formula and the Birth of Topology (David S. Richeson) : For any polyhedra, its $$\#\text{vertices}-\#\text{edges}+\#\text{faces}$$, i.e., $$V-E+F$$, is a constant called the Euler characteristic $$\chi$$, which has deep connections to modern geometry

+Fermat's Enigma: The Epic Quest to Solve the World's Greatest Mathematical Problem (Simon Singh) : I have discovered a truly marvellous description of this book, which this blog is too smol to contain.

 The Riemann Hypothesis: A Million Dollar Problem (Roland van der Veen, Jan van de Craats) : One of the Millennium Prize Problems, solving it is considered as the hardest way to earn a million dollars